 Notes on the Politics of Aesthetics

 Composed of two interviews, an afterword, and a glossary, Jacques Rancière’s The Politics of Aesthetics prescribes a uniquely jagged network of art and politics punctuated by unusual spaces and sharp points.
 This tiny text is only a glimpse of Rancière’s project.
 His oeuvre includes historical studies of the working class, film, poetry, art, and his own insurgent political philosophy.
 Proponents of art and culture should be (and have been) thrilled by Rancière’s attention.
-His focus on aesthetics in this case offers a boost to art discourse, dismantling many stale arguments about modernism, and the end of art, in favor of his own philosophical framework.
+His focus on aesthetics, in this case, offers a boost to art discourse, dismantling many stale arguments about modernism and the end of art, in favour of his own philosophical framework.
 Translator Gabriel Rockhill’s glossary has been very useful in deciphering this dense constellation, my account of which will be only a brief fragment within the constraints of this review.

 - Eli Bornowsky, “More Notes,” U.E.
 1.2 (Summer, 2005): 45.

 About the Author